A vineyard sits outside Tehachapi on a sunny day.

 First-timers to Tehachapi will want to visit the historic Downtown district that runs along Tehachapi Boulevard and the busy railroad tracks.
-In the Greater Tehachapi area, our eclectic offering of more than 40 unique independent restaurants give travelers the perfect excuse to stop for breakfast, lunch or dinner, while the Downtown favorites include Kohnen’s German Country Bakery, the iconic Kelcy’s Restaurant — a homestyle diner that dates back to the 1950s, Red House BBQ and Petra Mediterranean Deli.
+In the Greater Tehachapi area, our eclectic offering of more than 40 unique independent restaurants give travelers the perfect excuse to stop for breakfast, lunch or dinner, while the Downtown favorites include Kohnen’s German Country Bakery, Red House BBQ and Petra Mediterranean Deli.

 If you can spend a bit more time with us, then we would suggest you explore the other three valleys that extend to our west.
-A short drive along Highway 202 will take you out to Brite, Cummings and Bear Valleys.
+A short drive along Highway 202 will take you out to Brite, Cummings and Bear valleys.
 It’s here you’ll find more of our scenic and diverse destinations.
-No family trip is complete until you’ve visited the animals at Adorable Alpacas or Indian Point Ostrich Ranch.
-Both will delight kids of all ages as you get to experience these two unique types of animals.
+No family trip is complete until you’ve visited the animals at Adorable Alpacas.
+It will delight kids of all ages as you get to experience these unique animals.
 And for grown-ups looking to go wine tasting, give our award-winning wineries a try by visiting Triassic Vineyards or Souza Family Vineyards.
 Both are open year-round on Fridays, Saturdays and Sundays.

 Need to stretch your legs even more?
 Then we suggest you take a hike or bike ride in our community!
 Tehachapi Mountain Park serves as the trail head to many short hikes, and the Pacific Crest Trail also runs right past the Tehachapi Valley and you can section hike segments of the PCT.
 Paved paths in town also give you the perfect chance to walk or ride along our scenic vistas and experience a bit more of what our 38,000 resident really enjoy about Tehachapi.